Your basket is currently empty!

 In terms of therapeutic dosage exploration, a range exists that can maximise benefits while minimising potential side effects.

-Specifically designed studies have shown varying degrees of with different dosages and administrative regimes, implying the need for personalised medicine approaches when using this compound therapeutically.
+Specifically designed studies have shown varying degrees of success with different dosages and administrative regimes, implying the need for personalised medicine approaches when using this compound therapeutically.

 Moreover, it’s crucial to note that Methylene Blue’s mechanism isn’t limited to oxidative stress reduction alone; it also demonstrates neuroprotective properties by inhibiting tau protein aggregation – a hallmark pathological feature in numerous neurological conditions including Alzheimer’s disease.